OpenVoiceOS/ovos-tts-plugin-cotovia/readme.md

 Mycroft TTS plugin for [Cotovia TTS](http://gtm.uvigo.es/cotovia)

-The "plugins" are pip install-able modules that provide new TTS engines for mycroft

-more info in the [docs](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mycroft-core/plugins)

 ### About Cotovia

 Cotovia is a unit-selection text-to-speech system, i.e., generates the synthetic speech signal as a